PennTURBO/turbo-ontology/medication_mapping_notes/wes_pds_medex_checking.md

 }
 ```

-## Dump medication anmes and PDS RxNorms (from the medex graph we've been working on)
+## Dump medication names and PDS RxNorms (from the medex graph we've been working on)

 ```
 PREFIX mydata: <http://example.com/resource/>